689 Bridgeway, Sausalito CA 94965 (See Map Below)

 Art there two (or three) Lappert’s Ice Cream shops in Sausalito?
 Many websites list two Lappert’s locations in Sausalito, this one and another at 817 Bridgeway.
 To locals and to the Sausalito Business License people this place is “Lappert’s Ice Cream.”
 The one a block farther north (just north of Poggio and Casa Madrona) is inside the Fish and Chips of Sausalito shop, which is also owned by Michael Lappert and also has a Lappert’s Ice Cream counter inside.
 The two shops are barely a block apart on the same side of the street in downtown Sausalito.

-A Classification Problem: We include Lappert’s Ice Cream on our “Best Cafes, Diners and Deli’s List” even though they don’t serve lunch per se because, well, we couldn’t leave them out of our dining charts and they certainly don’t serve dinner and wow, that ice cream is really good and… You get the idea.
+A Classification Problem: We include Lappert’s Ice Cream on our “Best Cafes, Diners and Deli’s List” even though they don’t serve lunch because we have now added snack shops to the list, in recognition of their importance in the Sausalito food scene.

 Lappert’s serves great ice cream and has a nice little shop.
 If you want to go lower-cal than ice cream they also serve a variety of smoothies as well as coffee and espresso.
 They’re open till 9:00 at night so on a nice evening you can come here after dinner at one of the Bay and City view restaurants and get an ice cream treat to wrap up a perfect evening.
 Some might allege that on a warm summer day their ice cream cones have medicinal value or are part of a holistic spiritual rebirth.
 Some day we plan to do a big expose of the subtle differences between their Lappert’s ice cream and the Lappert’s ice cream they serve two blocks away at Fish and Chips of Sausalito, but we have to try at least five more flavors at each place before our high journalistic standards will allow us to publish the story.

 Something else that people should know about Lappert’s Ice Cream?
 Upset that they don’t have organic probiotic quinoa non-GMO polenta yogurt with flax seeds sprinkled on top?
 Disagree with any of our suggestions?
 Please let us know!